-AFRH recently released its Strategic Plan for FY2011-2015.
+In 2011, AFRH released a four year Strategic Plan for FY2011-2015.
 The Strategic Plan incorporates the agency's preservation policies and procedures by adopting the 10-year Capital Improvement Plan (CIP).
-As described in the response to Question 7b in this report, Historic Preservation and Stabilization is one of five agency programs that will be supported and implemented through the capital improvement projects proposed in the CIP and accounts for 8 (17%) of the 47 projects proposed for AFRH-W. In addition to the proposed capital improvements specifically for protection, stabilization, and rehabilitation of historic properties, the CR Manager reviewed all projects for consistency with relevant historic preservation regulations, as well as agency-specific preservation procedures and policies.
+As described in the response to Question 7b in this report, Historic Preservation and Stabilization is one of five agency programs that will be supported and implemented through the capital improvement projects proposed in the CIP and accounts for 9 (21%) of the 43 projects proposed for AFRH-W. In addition to the proposed capital improvements specifically for protection, stabilization, and rehabilitation of historic properties, the CR Manager reviewed all projects for consistency with relevant historic preservation regulations, as well as agency-specific preservation procedures and policies.